 Number of the Day

-The first grade science curriculum provides engaging lessons that touch on the scientific method, as well as, the three major areas of science: earth sciences, physical sciences and life sciences.
-In each area, students will learn the material through hands-on experiments, interactive lessons, songs, and videos.
+The first grade science curriculum provides engaging lessons using the Science and Engineering Practices that aligne with NGSS (Next Generation Science Standards).
+The three major areas of science covered are earth sciences, physical sciences and life sciences.
+In each area, students will learn the material through hands-on experiments, interactive lessons, and projected materials.

-Specific skills include understanding what scientists do, the design process, the needs of plants and animals, how living things are alike and different, characteristics of the earth and sky, how weather can be described, how matter is described, what energy is and does, and how to describe the way objects move.
+Specific skills include understanding what scientists do, the 5 senses, waves, light and sound, space, the design process, earth’s surface, survival of all living things, environmental principals and practices, how weather can be described, how matter is described, what energy is and does, and how to describe the way objects move.

 The Practice of Science Interactive Notebook